edwardhough/Elk-Stack-Project/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-- _TODO_: Update the image file path with the name of your screenshot of docker ps output:

   ![Image file path](Linux/sudo_docker_ps_command.jpg)

 The playbook is duplicated below.